 Changes made to group membership are synced with Orchestrator at every log in, or once every hour for active user sessions.

 We've taken your feedback into account and renamed some of the predefined roles available on the Settings page.
-Click here to see the new names and the corresponding permissions for each role.

 POST calls to the